 Many still missing at site of deadly Iran building collapse

-Iranian firefighters start to dig a tunnel to make a corridor under the 17-storey Plasco building which collapsed after being engulfed by a fire, in central Tehran, Iran, Thursday, Jan.
+Iran's state-run Press TV sa... .
+Iranian firefighters work at the scene of the collapsed 17-storey Plasco building after being engulfed by a fire, in central Tehran, Iran, Thursday, Jan.
 19, 2017.
-Iran's state-run Press TV says dozens of firefighters have been killed in the collapse of a burning high-rise building.

 Discussions